 As you age, prevention becomes even more important.
 Systolic pressure tends to creep up once you’re older than 50, and it’s far

-The following preventive measures can help lower or stave off high blood pressure:
+The following preventive measures may help lower or reduce your risk of developing high blood pressure:

-Exercise more often.
+- Exercise regularly.
 Consistency is key in maintaining a healthy blood pressure reading.
-It’s better to exercise 30 minutes every day rather than a few hours only on the weekends.
+It’s better to exercise 20 to 30 minutes every day than a few hours only on the weekends.

 Some potential causes of hypotension can include:

 Hypotension is usually accompanied by lightheadedness or dizziness.
 Talk with your doctor to find out the cause of your low blood pressure and what you can do to raise it.

 Keeping your blood pressure within a normal range is key to preventing complications, such as heart disease and stroke.

 A combination of healthy lifestyle habits and medications can help lower your blood pressure.
 If you have overweight or obesity, weight loss is also important in keeping your blood pressure numbers down.

 Remember that a single blood pressure reading doesn’t necessarily classify your health.
 An average of blood pressure readings taken over time is the most accurate.